-No candy thermometer needed to make this easy Cookies 'n Cream White Chocolate Fudge recipe!
-Made with mini marshmallows, white chocolate, and America's number #1 selling cookie (Oreos), it's at the top of my list of candy and sweet treats to make each year during the holidays!
+No candy thermometer needed to make this easy Cookies and Cream Fudge recipe!
+Made with mini marshmallows, white chocolate chips, and Oreo cookies, it's at the top of my list of homemade candy to make each year during the holidays!

-This is an all-time favorite at my family's Thanksgiving and Christmas dessert buffet and it's made without sweetened condensed milk.
+This is an all-time favorite at my family's Thanksgiving and Christmas dessert buffet.
+It's an Oreo Cookie Fudge recipe made without sweetened condensed milk.

-Marshmallow creme (that fluffy stuff) is so hard to get out of the tub and off the spoon, anyway so I make this easy fudge recipe with mini marshmallows!
+Marshmallow creme (that fluffy stuff) is so hard to get out of the tub and off the spoon, anyway, so I make this easy cookies and cream fudge recipe with mini marshmallows instead!

 If you don't have mini marshmallows, it's ok to use a 7 oz tub of marshmallow creme to avoid making another trip to the store for just one ingredient!